-Credit risk arises when there is the possibility of the agency's debtors defaulting on their contractual obligations, resulting in a financial loss to the agency.
+Credit risk arises when there is the possibility of the Office's debtors defaulting on their contractual obligations, resulting in a financial loss to the Office.
 The maximum exposure to credit risk is generally represented by the carrying amount of the financial assets (net of any allowance for impairment).

-Credit risk arises from the financial assets of the agency, including cash and receivables.
-No collateral is held by the agency.
-The agency has not granted any financial guarantees.
+Credit risk arises from the financial assets of the Office, including cash and receivables.
+No collateral is held by the Office.
+The Office has not granted any financial guarantees.